The Master and Margarita: Contemporary Russians

 The Treasurer of the Variety Theatre.
 Rimsky is the only character to escape from an attack by Woland's entourage.
 Despite trying to find logical explanations for Styopa's disappearance and other odd phenomena, he realizes that Varenukha is lying to him when he outlines a seemingly reasonable explanation for where Styopa had gone, and correctly identifies that Varenukha has no shadow, which is impossible under normal circumstances.
 On the night of Woland's performance, Rimsky is ambushed by Varenukha (who has been turned into a vampire by Woland's gang) and Hella.
-He barely escapes the encounter and flees to the train station to get out of the city.
+He barely escapes the encounter and flees to the train station to get out of the city for Leningrad.